 For assistance with the selective health program admission process, requirements, procedures and final date for receipt of application contact the Pre-Health Advising Advisor.

 The Diagnostic Medical Sonography Program begins each summer semester.
-Applicants will be reviewed on January 15 for step one and on March 15 for step two once the following is complete.
+Applicants will be reviewed on January 15 once the following is complete.
+If the program is not filled after the January 15 review, an additional review will be held on May 15 to offer applicants an opportunity to begin the program.

 - Graduation from high school or successful completion of the GED (General Education Development) test is required.
 High school students may apply, but continuation in the program may be contingent upon submission of an official high school transcript verifying graduation.